 We like people who are Self-critical, with a Kaizen mindset.
 We’re always looking to see what we can do better, not constantly looking back at what we have done.
 Or what others have NOT done.

 We absolutely want people who are Emotionally Mature.
 For instance?
 Well, people who are not over-sensitive to criticism.
-Who don’t always seek praise and affirmation for the most minor of achievements.
+Who doesn’t always seek praise and affirmation for the most minor of achievements?

 We require people who are Emotionally Resilient.
 Why?
-Because the expectation of performance ratchets-up with every month and year.
+Because of the expectation of performance ratchets up with every month and year.
 We can’t rest on past achievements or reputation.
 Also, high-intensity environments create an appropriate degree of friction that compels us to perform out of our comfort zone.
 So, we need people who’re willing to soak in pressure.

 Intensity: We believe in a happy, balanced life [Why do you think we chose to be based in Goa?]
 But we need people who are occasionally (promise, only occasionally) are willing to start earlier, sleep later, work the odd weekend…

-Yes, only a fraction of every hundred potential entrepreneurial leaders will be aligned with out preferences.
+Yes, only a fraction of every hundred potential entrepreneurial leaders will be aligned with our preferences.
 But that fractional catchment is enough for us.